Skip to main navigation

 Healthy Habits for Kids

-Habits are hard to break.
-That's why the sooner in life we build good, healthy habits, the easier it is to keep them and stay as healthy as possible.
-And when good habits are in place, it's easier to resist bad ones.
+Childhood is a great time to help your child develop healthy habits.
+The sooner in life we build good, healthy habits, the easier it is to keep them and stay as healthy as possible.

-If your habits are healthy—eating a balanced diet, getting regular exercise, looking forward to tomorrow, for example—your children are more likely to build those habits in their own lives.
+If your habits are healthy—eating a variety of healthy foods, getting regular exercise, and practicing healthy thinking, for example—your children are more likely to build those habits in their own lives.

 Here are four areas where you can help build good, lifelong habits for your child.